 Kristine’s work builds on a previous NIOM project that studied chemical leakage from similar materials.
 By adapting that experimental design, she added a new dimension to the study: solid particles.

-Nordic collaboration in practice
+Nordic collaboration

 NIOM’s facilities and staff played a crucial role in making the project feasible within a short timeframe.